NeighborGameModding/SNBloodlust/README.md

 <br>Before contributing, make sure to read our project structure rules to keep the project maintainable and easy to understand!</br>

 1. Do not use obfuscated names outside of [Deobfuscator.cs](Bloodlust/Deobfuscation/Deobfuscator.cs).
 To rename obfuscated types, use global usings.
 To use obfuscated instance methods/properties/fields, create extension methods in the DeobfuscatorExtensions class.
 To use obfuscated static methods/properties/fields, use/create a nested class in the StaticDeobfuscator class and create a static wrapper method inside of it.
 2. Ensure that your code is fast.
-Try not to use loops too often and look for ways around using Harmony Patches.
+Try not to use loops too often.
+Instead, you can look for ways around, for examble by using Harmony Patches.
 3. Keep the amount of object allocations to a minimum.
 Creating too many objects in a short period of time might cause lag spikes due to garbage collection.
 4. All referenced assemblies must be added to the [References Folder](Bloodlust/References)